avinash-gopalabhatla/VoiceJournal4u/README.md

 1.  **Permissions**: On first launch, grant Microphone and Storage permissions.
 2.  **Model Installation**:
-    - The app expects models to be placed in the internal storage (`/data/user/0/com.carmind.voicejournal/files/llm/`).
-    - Place your `whisper.bin` and Gemma `model.bin` files there.
+    - The app gives user the option to download STT and LLM models after the first install.
+User can choose to skip and import any whisper(*.bin) and LLM (*.bin) models
 3.  **Create an Entry**:
     - Tap and hold the **Mic Icon** to start recording.
     - Release the icon to finish recording.